 BAKING WITH OIL

-Oil cakes tend to bake up taller with a better crumb.
-They also stay moist and tender far longer than recipes made with butter.
+Cakes, cupcakes, muffins, and quick breads also tend to bake up taller with a better crumb and stay moist and tender much longer than recipes made with butter.

 Which Type Of Oil to Use

 I use neutral oils like canola oil, safflower oil, and vegetable oil.
-However, it’s not unheard of for oils with stronger flavors like olive oil or coconut oil to be used.
+You can also use stronger oils like olive oil and coconut oil, but they may change the taste somewhat.

 Baking with Oil Conversion Chart

-If you want to convert your butter recipes to oil recipes, check out my baking with oil – butter to oil conversion chart.
+If you want to convert your butter recipes to oil recipes, take a look at my baking with oil – butter to oil conversion chart.

 DO EGGS NEED TO BE AT ROOM TEMPERATURE?

-The short answer is “no”.
-While a side-by-side comparison shows that baking with eggs at room temperature makes a better crumb, it’s not otherwise noticeable.
+The short answer is “no.” While a side-by-side comparison shows that baking with eggs at room temperature makes a better crumb, it’s not otherwise noticeable.

 What are Eggs used for?